jaceklaskowski/jaceklaskowski.github.io/source/_posts/2015-07-19-publishing-events-using-custom-producer-for-apache-kafka.markdown

 comments: true
 categories: [apache-kafka, scala]
 sidebar: collapse
-keywords: apache, kafka, broker, scala
+keywords: apache, kafka, pubsub, broker, scala
 published: true
 ---
 I'm a [Scala](http://www.scala-lang.org/) proponent so when I found out that [the Apache Kafka team has decided to switch to using Java as the main language of the new client API](https://cwiki.apache.org/confluence/display/KAFKA/Client+Rewrite) it was beyond my imagination.
 [Akka](http://akka.io/docs/)'s fine with their Java/Scala APIs and so I can't believe [Apache Kafka](http://kafka.apache.org/) couldn't offer similar APIs, too.
 It's even more weird when one finds out that Apache Kafka itself is written in Scala.
 Why on earth did they decide to do the migration?!